Minha Mãe é uma Peça 2: Critical reception

 Pablo R. Bazarello from Cinepop said that "what is surprising in the sequel is the attention given in the right measure to the dramatic tone surrounding the subplot of Aunt Zélia, increasingly senile and demanding special care.
 Excerpts, the director César Rodrigues [hits] our feelings, without being mushy or oversentimentalist."

 Juca Claudino from Ccine10 wrote: "My Mother Is A Character 2 ends up being a bit boring in some moments of sentimentality...
 These facts have taken away our interest in the film, an effect that is reduced thanks to Dona Hermínia's humorous performance."

 Box office

 The film reached 1 million viewers in its opening weekend.
 In its second weekend run, the film reached a 3,27 million audience.
 On January 17, 2017, Paulo Gustavo himself disclosed in his social network that the film already had reached 6 million viewers.
-On January 30, 2017, comScore data was released, indicating that the film reached the mark of 8 million spectators, reaching the third position on the ranking of most watched films in the history of Brazilian cinema, only behind of "Tropa de Elite 2" (2010) and "The Ten Commandments: The Movie" (2016).
+On January 30, 2017, comScore data was released, indicating that the film reached the mark of 8 million spectators, reaching the third position on the ranking of most watched films in the history of Brazilian cinema, only behind of Elite Squad: The Enemy Within (2010) and The Ten Commandments: The Movie (2016).

 In February 2017, after a seven-week run, it became the highest-grossing film in the history of Brazilian cinema, earning R$124 million (US$39 million, in 2017 dollar).